ccmpbll/ccmpbll.github.io/projects/logi-circle-mount.md

 ![](/assets/images/logimount.gif)

-The only other parts needed were an M3x16 socket head cap screw and an M3 nut to attach the camera to the mount.
+The only other parts needed were an M2x16 socket head cap screw and an M2 nut to attach the camera to the mount.

 ## Finished Product
 ![](/assets/images/cameramount.jpeg)

+## Update-01-21-2024
+As mentioned above, I chose to print this part in carbon fiber PLA.
+This turned out to be a bad choice.
+The sun coming through the window in the afternoon turned out to be much hotter than I assumed.
+The heat caused the part to deform so that the camera was pointing down at the ground.
+I reprinted the part, this time in carbon fiber PETG.
+Hopefully this will perform much better.

 {% include youtube.html id="4HzgGr8CyRk" %}